 - (3) Western blot analysis Using a goat anti-CP4 EPSPS antibody, the electrophoretic mobility and immunoreactivity of the plant-produced CP4 EPSPS protein were shown to be similar to the E. coli-produced CP4 EPSPS reference standard.
 This serum has previously been shown to be specific for the CP4 EPSPS protein. - (4) Enzyme activity The functional activities of the plant-produced CP4 EPSPS protein and the E. coli-produced CP4 EPSPS reference standard were determined using a phosphate release assay.
-The specific activities of the J101 and E. coli-produced CP4 EPSPS proteins were - 5.5 U/mg total protein and 3.9 U/mg total protein, respectively.
+The specific activities of the J101 and E. coli-produced CP4 EPSPS proteins were 5.5 U/mg total protein and 3.9 U/mg total protein, respectively.
 In a separate assay, the specific activities of the J163 and E. coli-produced CP4 EPSPS proteins were 7.3 U/mg total protein and 4.7 U/mg total protein, respectively.
-The enzyme assay demonstrated that the plant-produced CP4 EPSPS protein was as active as E. coli-produced CP4 EPSPS protein and thus the plant-produced protein is functionally equivalent to the E. coli-produced protein. - (5) Glycosylation The isolated plant-produced CP4 EPSPS protein was analysed for post-translational modification through covalently bound carbohydrate moieties.
+The enzyme assay demonstrated that the plant-produced CP4 EPSPS protein was as active as E. coli-produced CP4 EPSPS protein and thus the plant-produced protein is functionally equivalent to the E. coli-produced protein. - (5) Glycosylation The isolated plant-produced CP4 EPSPS protein was analysed for posttranslational modification through covalently bound carbohydrate moieties.
+After labelling with biotin, protein-bound carbohydrate moieties were detected with streptavidin-horseradish peroxidase and enhanced chemiluminescence.

 The E. coli-produced CP4 EPSPS protein was used as a non-glycosylated negative control and the transferrin protein as a positive control.
 There is no detectable glycosylation of the plant-derived CP4 EPSPS protein, indicating it is equivalent to the E. coli-produced CP4 EPSPS protein with respect to glycosylation.

-(6) Molecular weight and purity - The apparent molecular weight of the plant-produced CP4 EPSPS protein, estimated by comparison to molecular weight markers on a stained gel, was 43.6 kDa for J101 and 43.3 for J163 (calculated as the average of 3 loadings).
+(6) Molecular weight - The apparent molecular weight of the plant-produced CP4 EPSPS protein, estimated by comparison to molecular weight markers on a stained gel, was 43.6 kDa for J101 and 43.3 for J163 (calculated as the average of 3 loadings).
 The plant- and E. coli-produced proteins co-migrated on the gradient gel.
-The purity of the plant-produced CP4 EPSPS protein was calculated to be 65.2% for J101 and 72.2% for J163.